 (2) Content of the SPARCS data.

 (ii) Health care facilities shall submit, or cause to have submitted, additional data elements as required by the Commissioner.
-Such additional data elements shall be from medical records or demographic information maintained by the health care
+Such additional data elements shall be from medical records or demographic information maintained by the health care facilities.

 (iii) The list of specific SPARCS data elements and their definitions shall be maintained by the Commissioner, will be made available publicly, and may be modified by the Commissioner.

 The Commissioner shall be responsible for protecting the privacy and security of the health care information reported to the SPARCS program.

 (1) SPARCS data may be used for medical or scientific research or statistical or epidemiological purposes approved by the Commissioner.

 (2) The Commissioner may determine that additional purposes are proper uses of SPARCS data.